microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 </inbound>
 ```

-This policy will first try to get the value from the cache using the key `products:all` and if it exists, it will return it.
-If it exists it will return the result of the cache directly using the `return-response`.
-If it doesn't exist, it will continue the execution of the policy.
+This policy will first try to get the value from the cache using the key `products:all` and if it exists, it will return it directly using the `return-response`.
+If it doesn't exist, it will continue the execution of the call and execute other policies if any.

 Then, add the following policy in the outbound block of the policy: